nathanwbailey/msc_project/part_3_robust/README.md

   Combines windowing, hard negative sampling, and varying mask ratios.

 - **simclr_decoder_window_hard_neg_ratio_both/**
-  Adds positive pairs at t+delta and t-delta in separate SIMCLR losses.
+  Adds positive pairs at t+delta and t-delta in separate SIMCLR losses with hard negative sampling.

 - **simclr_decoder_window_hard_neg_ratio_both_cycle/**
-  Adds cycle consistency loss to SIMCLR projections.
+  Adds cycle consistency loss to the above model.

 ## Purpose

-- Test and improve the robustness of decoder models to noisy, masked, or missing data.
+- Test and improve the robustness and performance of the models using various methods.
 - Evaluate the effect of hard negative sampling and windowing on contrastive learning.